womenwhocodeto/emoji-finder/README.md

 Just to clarify - it is **not required** to run gulp for the meetup.
 It's only being used to compile the styles.
 However if you'd like to play around on your own time, follow the steps below to get setup.

 #### 1. Install Dependencies
-First, ensure you have `Node.JS` installed.
+First, ensure you have Node.js installed.
 Download that [here](https://nodejs.org/en/).

 In a terminal window, enter `cd path/to/filename` (change path to match wherever your emoji-finder folder is located).

 Enter `npm install`.
 This will automatically install all dependencies for the project :)

 #### 2. Actually Running Gulp
 After you've done the above, and `npm install` has stopped doing it's magic, enter `gulp default`.
-Now whenever you update a `scss` file gulp will automatically recompile to `css`.
+Now whenever you update a `.scss` file gulp will automatically recompile to `.css`.
 To end the session, press ctrl+c on your keyboard.

+#### 3. Bonus: Add Babel With Gulp
+Extra shiny step for bonus learning points: install gulp-babel by following the instructions [here](https://github.com/babel/gulp-babel) or on [Babel docs here](http://babeljs.io/docs/setup/) (click Gulp as your choice of build system).
+Don't forget to then remove the babel-standalone `<script>` tag from the `<head>` in `index.html`.